RicardoMorim/lapr2-ISEP-Project/docs/sprintA/us008/03.design/Readme.md

-# US006 - Create a Task
+# US008 - List of the vehicles needing the check-up

 ## 3. Design - User Story Realization